emmaliinamarjakangas/emmaliinamarjakangas.github.io/news/index.md

 <img src="/static/img/news_pic_9.png" style="float: right;" height="217px" width="355px" border="50px"/>

 <p>After attending plenty of conferences, I have for the first time gotten a chance to enter the other side and particiate in organizing the next [Oikos Finland 2023 conference](https://nordicsocietyoikos.glueup.com/event/oikos-finland-2023-conference-65152/).
 There's plenty happenging behind the scenes and the registration will open in December, but most importantly we have secured a great line-up of plenary speakers (Nerea Abrego - University of Jyväskylä, Bengt-Gunnar Jonsson - Mid Sweden University, Aino Juslén - SYKE & Craig Primmer - University of Helsinki) and two pre-conference workshops (Careers outside academia & Reproducible science).
-Especially close to my heart have been all those decisions in the conference organization that address the sustainability and the actions that especially us ecologists need to take during the times of biodiversity and climate crises: serving only vegan or vegetarian food, encouraging people to arrive by train, and organizing a [Scientist Rebellion](https://scientistrebellion.com/) session during one of the lunch breaks.
+Particularly close to my heart have been all those decisions in the conference organization that address the sustainability and the actions that especially us ecologists need to take during the times of biodiversity and climate crises: serving only vegan or vegetarian food, encouraging people to arrive by train, and organizing a [Scientist Rebellion](https://scientistrebellion.com/) session during one of the lunch breaks.
 I hope to see many fellow ecologist in Helsinki 13.-15.2.2023! <br>
 <br>
 <br>